 Moshi's Lightning cable comes in a few lengths but our favourite is the longest, this 10ft/3m version.
 If the plug outlet in your room of choice is further away from your sprawling place of choice then this is the answer.

 It's also handy for passing round in a car.
-The thicker than Apple cable is more durable and should last you a while - Moshi products are very well made.
+The thicker than Apple cable is more durable and should last you a while - Moshi products are very well-made.

-Nomad Ultra Rugged Lightning Cable
+Nomad Ultra Rugged Lightning - Best Affordable & Rugged with Tie

 While we're on tough cables, how about Nomad's 'Ultra Rugged' Lightning offering?

-It's available in 1.5m/5ft or 3m/10ft (£25.16/34.95), and features a built-in silicone cable tie for easy cable management.
+It's available in 1.5m/5ft and features a built-in silicone cable tie for easy cable management.

-Fuse Chicken Titan Loop
+Fuse Chicken Titan Loop - Best Design

 With claims to being the toughest key chain cable on Earth, the Titan Loop from the amazingly named company Fuse Chicken is a clever little charge loop.
 The Lightning connector end loops round and slots into a cap next to the USB connector, forming a neat metal loop.